Laboratory soil tests.

 There are other national and international accreditation systems.
 By visiting the lab’s website, you can find most of this information, as well as their pricing!

-You finally received your soil report of your soil samples, but what does it tell you and how should you interpret these results to make an informed decision?
+You finally received the report of your laboratory soil tests, but what does it tell you and how should you interpret these results to make an informed decision?

 As mentioned earlier, there are different parameters we can measure in soil and the selection of these listed parameters is determined by the soil analysis packages that you chose when you submitted your samples.
 Some of these parameters are reasonably simple, such as identifying soil type, which you may already have done yourself by following the instructions outlined in Part Three in the last issue.